Graduate Program Overview

 The graduate student training program is a vital component of the Department of Medical Biophysics, dating back more than 50 years to its origins in cancer research at the Ontario Cancer Institute.

 The department offers interdisciplinary research-focused graduate studies at both the Masters (MSc) and PhD level.
 The MSc program is a common entry point, but the emphasis is on the PhD program.
-Course work is intended to broaden the backgrounds of all students, most of whom enter with undergraduate backgrounds in the life or physical sciences.
+Course work is intended to broaden the backgrounds of all students, most of whom enter with undergraduate training in the life or physical sciences.

 The average time for program completion is 2.5 years for MSc students and 5-6 years for PhD students.